 Fresh vs frozen food - which is cheaper?

 Food prices are rising at their fastest rate for 45 years.
-The latest official figures revealed food price inflation hit 16.2% in the year to October, up from 14.5% in September.
+The latest official figures revealed food price inflation hit 18.2%, up from 16.8% in January 2023.

 Every penny you can save counts and, if as Tesco claims, households are switching to frozen food - can you really make a saving?
 We looked at the prices of 10 popular food types - frozen vs fresh.